deoekundayo/resturaunt-demo/README.md

 ```

 2. Open the project:
-   - Simply open `admindashbord.html` in your web browser to access the admin dashboard
+   - Start by opening `sign-in.html` to log in
+   - Use User ID (C101-C110) and password to authenticate
+   - Or open `admindashbord.html` directly (will require authentication)
    - Or serve the directory using a local web server

 ### Using a Local Server (Optional)